 Hunter's Point Community Middle School

-A waterfront location with stunning views of the East River and Midtown Manhattan is not the only draw at Hunter's Point Community Middle School.
-Opened in 2013, the school also has an award-winning debate team, oyster beds in the front yard, instrumental music and four brief periods of student-led meditation a day.
+A waterfront location with stunning views of the East River and Midtown Manhattan is not the only draw at Hunter's Point Community Middle School (HPCMS).
+Opened in 2013, the school also has an award-winning debate team, oyster beds in the front yard and instrumental music.

 "If you want to find kids who represent the whole city, you'll find them here," said Principal Sarah Goodman, a former math coach, teacher and alumna of Brown University.
-Posted in the hallways are profiles of her diverse staff including pictures of what they looked like as middle school students themselves.
+Posted on the school’s website are profiles of her diverse staff including pictures of what they looked like as middle school students themselves.

-Special education: About 30 percent of the students have special needs including those who are dual-enrolledwhich is not included in our InsideStats data.
+Special education: About a quarter of the students have special needs including those who are dual-enrolled which is not included in our InsideStats data.
 Services include a self-contained class, team-taught classes and a SETSS teacher.
 Wheelchairs can navigate the wide hallways and there are elevators.
-Paraprofessionals are chosen for their skills and diversity: One was a math teacher in Bangladesh, another an economist there, and a third did biology research in the Dominican Republic.